YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario15/README.md

 sh scenario15_pull_images.sh
 ```

+You may want to add an extra node (_RHEL4_) to the Kubernetes cluster to have 2 nodes on each zone.
+You can follow the procedure described in the [Addenda01](../../Addendum/Addenda01) to perform that operation.

 Let's first check what labels are set on the nodes:
 ```bash
 $ kubectl get nodes -l kubernetes.io/os=linux -o=custom-columns=NODE:.metadata.name,REGION:".metadata.labels.topology\.kubernetes\.io/region",ZONE:".metadata.labels.topology\.kubernetes\.io/zone"